sisl/Chimp/README.md

 # License

-The software is distributed under the Apache License.
+The software is distributed under the Apache License 2.0